-Ancient God of Oaths — and one of the Sun Gods known as the [ADITYAS].
+He is not only an ancient deity of sacred promises, he’s also one of the Sun Gods known as the ADITYAS.

 References: Coming soon.